dtfitch/videosurvey/R/pub_analysis/README.md

 or else binned them (e.g. with the speed limit variable).
 But with the added person and video effects it’s worth investigating again.
 Still, just in the interest of not falling down a rabbit hole, I’d look for model misfit first.

 RESULT: I decided not to pursue this one.
 So many moving parts in this study and I am happy with model 2.
-It allows us to discuss some